• Skip to main content

 Jump to Recipe

-Recipe plus video for roast duck and bone broth that is perfect for the main meal and gravy for holidays and special occasions.
+Recipe plus video for making duck broth (and roasting the bird) that is perfect for main meals, gravy, soups, and special occasions.

-We roasted two ducks for Christmas dinner this year, and after we picked them clean, I made a ton of homemade bone broth too.
+We enjoyed roasting three pastured ducks for Christmas dinner this year, and after we picked them clean, I made a ton of homemade bone broth too.

 Duck is a much fattier bird than turkey or chicken.
 One great benefit of roasting a fatty bird like duck or goose is that you can cook it at a higher temperature, so the meal is ready faster, yet there is little risk of dried out meat.

 We baste our duck while it is cooking.
-This glazes the meat beautifully and results in the most out of this world crispy duck skin you’ve ever tasted.
+This glazes the bird beautifully, resulting in the most out-of-this-world, crispy duck skin you’ve ever tasted.

 Need a stuffing recipe that blends well with the richness of duck meat?
 Try this healthy roast duck stuffing that is perfect for this type of poultry.